facultyai/dash-bootstrap-components/docs/components_page/components/tabs.md

 You can modify the style of the tabs and labels using the `tab_style` and `label_style` properties.
 Use `tab_style` to modify the tab itself, for example to modify placement and spacing.
 Use `label_style` to modify the label, for example the font, text color, border-radius and so on.

 You can also apply CSS classes to the tab or label using the `tab_class_name` or `label_class_name` properties.
-In the below example we apply the Bootstrap classes `ml-auto`, which sets the left margin to `auto`, and `text-success`, which sets the text color to the theme's 'success' color.
+In the below example we apply the Bootstrap classes `ms-auto`, which sets the left margin to `auto`, and `text-success`, which sets the text color to the theme's 'success' color.

 {{example:components/tabs/style.py:tabs}}